yashvardhansharmaa/covid-simulation/README.md

 # Covid Vaccine Distribution Optimization & Simulation

-This project was for my CS51 class at my university and it comprises of two parts.
+This project was for my CS51 class at my university.
+It employed optimization and disease modeling techniques to gain insights into efficient vaccine distribution and the dynamics of infectious disease spread, using COVID-19 as a case study.

 ## Part 1: Optimization